kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 Large parts of the world honesty believe that Black people are hunted by racist police in the streets.
 Instead of researching the topic to get to the truth, the self-proclaimed social justice warriors replace their social media profile images with black images to show solidarity.
 This doesn’t help to solve the structural problems of Black communities but gives a quick way of feeling self-righteous and morally superior.

-But when investigated the stories begin to crumble quickly.
+But when investigated, the stories begin to crumble quickly.
 The “Black Lives Matter” organization was founded on a lie repeating the mantra <q>Hands up, don’t shoot</q> of the _Michael Brown_ case.[^elder2020aa] More worrying is that the organization was founded by confessing Marxists.
 The founders have ties to the radical-left terrorist organization “The Weather Underground” which bombed buildings like _The Capitol_ and _Pentagon_ in the 60s and 70s.[^kohls2020aa]

-Until recently they stated one of their goals was the “destruction of the nuclear family.”
+Until recently, they stated one of their goals was the “destruction of the nuclear family.”
 The organization is used every four years to help the Democrats win elections.
-It is used to transfer billions of donations through dubious channels to political agitators, most money will likely never reach Black communities.
-Even the mother of _Breonna Taylor_, a victim of a police shooting, called the organization a fraud.[^byrne2021pl] The co-founder however grew exceptionally rich for a Marxist since she started the organization.[^vincent2021en]
+It is used to transfer billions of donations through dubious channels to political agitators, the money will likely never reach Black communities.
+Even the mother of _Breonna Taylor_, a victim of a police shooting, called the organization a fraud.[^byrne2021pl] The co-founder, however, grew exceptionally rich for a Marxist since she started the organization.[^vincent2021en]

-While they claim Blacks are hunted in the streets by racist cops, the real number of shot unarmed Blacks for 2019 was between 13-27 (depending on the database), the numbers for Whites are slightly higher.[^mccaffree2021li] Taking the crime and murder rate to the proportion of the US population these numbers are easily explained.
+While they claim Blacks are hunted in the streets by racist cops, the number of shot unarmed Blacks for 2019 was between 13-27 (depending on the database), and the numbers for Whites are higher.[^mccaffree2021li] Taking the crime and murder rate to the proportion of the US population these numbers are explained.

-Though each shooting is tragic, it’s far from being a major problem considering that the police conducts over 300 million checks each year.
+Though each shooting is tragic, it’s far from being a major problem, considering that the police conduct over 300 million checks each year.

-The big elephant in the room on the other hand is regularly ignored by everybody: **93%** of Black murder victims are murdered by Blacks.[^sherman2013rw]
+The big elephant in the room, on the other hand, is regularly ignored by everybody: **93%** of Black murder victims are murdered by Blacks.[^sherman2013rw]

 Murder is the leading cause of death for Black males between 15-34.[^qiu2014mo] The absence of a father in the home is one of the reasons for the high crime rate in Black communities. **72%** of Black children (in some cities more than 80%) are born out of wedlock.[^jacobson2013cp] The Father Absence Crisis is _the_ major problem of the Black Community.[^steward2013aa]

-The riots and looting of 2020 and the defunding or abolishing of the police in some cities in the USA resulted in massively increasing murder rates (Portland reported a 2,000% surge)[^faria2021qg] and destroyed communities for decades.
+The riots and looting of 2020 and the defunding or abolishing of the police in cities in the USA resulted in massively increasing murder rates (Portland reported a 2,000% surge)[^faria2021qg] and destroyed communities for decades.
 As _Thomas Sowell_ noted, many black ghettos are still desolated decades after the race riots of the 60s.[^sowell2013aa]

 Ironically, it’s mostly white progressives who want to abolish the police in Black neighborhoods, **81%** of Blacks want the same level or more of policing.[^gillespie2020dv]